LaraPKG/lumen-discovery/README.md

 The above will enable the packages' ability to discover and cache your providers and aliases.

-Now simple register the packages service provider in your `bootstrap/app.php` file:
+Now simply register the packages service provider in your `bootstrap/app.php` file:

     $app->register(\LaraPkg\LumenDiscover\ServiceProvider::class);

 With the above complete you can now build packages to your hearts content and not worry about how they register into your lumen app.

-To make a package you write compatible with this package you will need to add the following to your packages composer json:
+To make a package you write compatible with this package, you will need to add the following to your packages composer json:

 [Example from barryvdh/laravel-debugbar](https://github.com/barryvdh/laravel-debugbar)